Miner's Crag Rock Climbing

 Sweet Jay.
 40+ routes. whoed ah thunk..
 Nice job everyone.
 I think this place is fun.

 Jan 14, 2010

-Thanks guys!!
-Glad somebody actually made it out to this obscure location.
-The routes have cleaned up well and despite the initial appearance some of the rock is quite solid hard basalt,(bring extra bits if equipping).
+This crag is seldom visited and the trail has become a bit obscure but the routes have cleaned up well and despite the initial appearance some of the rock is quite solid hard basalt,(bring extra bits if equipping).
 Kevin & I climbed Tim's new 30 meter route Mother Lode,and (despite a bit of loose rock in the easy middle section)loved it!
 I think if someone was willing to put in the work there could be some killer hard routes through some of the upper tiers.